-Captain Howell leads the Investigation Division and has over 20 years of Law Enforcement experience with over 1000 hours of training and currently holds an Advance Law Enforcement Certificate through the Council of Law Enforcement Education and Training (C.L.E.E.T.).
+Major Howell leads the Investigation Division and has over 20 plus years of Law Enforcement experience with over 1000 hours of training and currently holds an Advance Law Enforcement Certificate through the Council of Law Enforcement Education and Training (C.L.E.E.T.).

 The Criminal Investigation Division has three full-time Investigators, who are C.L.E.E.T.
-Certified Peace Officers with over 50 years of combines service in Law Enforcement and numerous hours of training.
+Certified Peace Officers with over 50 years of combined service in Law Enforcement and numerous hours of training.

 Investigator Brown has been a C.L.E.E.T.
 Certified Peace Officer since 1980.
 He has worked as a dispatcher, patrolman, jailer, and deputy, before being promoted to investigator in January of 2018.
 He has an Associate Degree in Criminal Justice from Rogers State College.